 Caitlin Butler’s ultimate goal is to make a difference in the lives of young women, helping support them so that they can reach their full potential and the 22-year-old is working towards her Bachelor of Social Work to get there.

-The Auckland- based student has been studying with, the Open Polytechnic, New Zealand’s distance learning specialist, for five years.
+The Auckland- based student has been studying with the Open Polytechnic, New Zealand’s distance learning specialist, for two years.

 Working shift work meant that Caitlin needed a flexible study solution that could fit around her busy schedule, the Open Polytechnic, she says, was the best fit.